Qluxzz/csharp-template/README.md

 ## Tetractic.CodeAnalysis.ExceptionAnalyzers

-Exceptions should as the name say, only be used for truly unexpected things, since exceptions is not required to be documented the caller of your function can't trust the return type since in addition to what the function says it returns it might also throw a bunch of exceptions.
+Exceptions should as the name say, only be used for exceptional things, since exceptions is not required to be documented the caller of your function can't trust the return type since in addition to what the function says it returns it might also throw a bunch of exceptions.

-This analyzer forces you to either catch exceptions within your method, or annotate that your method can throw these exceptions.
+This analyzer forces you to either catch exceptions within your method, or annotate that your method can throw these exceptions, so the caller of your method is then forced to either handle them or also document them on their method.

 ## Nullable.Extended.Analyzer